ml-struct-bio/cryodrgn/README.md

 ### Version 1.0

-The official Version 1.0 release signifies the stability of the cryodrgn codebase.
+The official Version 1.0 release.
 This version introduces several new tools for analysis of the reconstructed ensembles, and adds functionality for calling utility scripts with `cryodrgn_utils <command>`.

 * NEW: `cryodrgn analyze_landscape` and `cryodrgn analyze_landscape_full` for conformational landscape analysis
 * NEW: Faster training and higher resolution model with Gaussian Fourier featurization (Use `--pe-type gaussian`)